Frequently asked questions

 How long does an assignment last?

-Again, this depends on the host company, but in general internships and volunteering last between one and six months.
+In general internships and volunteering last between one and three months.

 What is the minimum age?

-A minimum age of 21 years old is required for internships and 18 for volunteer work.
-However some host organisations do require a higher age.
-Maximum Age 30 y.o.
+A minimum age of 18 years old is required for internships and volunteer work.
+However, some host organisations do require a higher age.
+Maximum age 30 y.o.

 Change of programme